jabbar-gabbar/spear/README.md

 inventory_file_path = ""
 ```

 You can specify more than one source and destination in the settings file.
-The one below performs a backup from `/home/Pictures` directory to `your_aws_s3_bucket_name` S3 bucket and stores uploaded inventory files names in `inventory/pictures_inv` file.
+The one shown below performs a backup from `/home/Pictures` directory to `your_aws_s3_bucket_name_goes_here` S3 bucket and stores uploaded inventory files names in `inventory/inventory_file_name` file.
 You will need to specify appropriate names for inventory files in the settings.
 Spear will create inventory files if they don't exist the first time.

 ```Toml
 [[backup]]